 Read more about the Princes’ Islands area on Trip Advisor | Book round-trip ferry tickets to the Princes’ Islands

-There are no cars allowed on these islands so all wheeled transportation is conducted by horse and buggy.
-If you do during the week, you’ll only find a handful of people, but on the weekends in the summer many of the local Istanbul residents escape the city and come to the islands.
-I dream of going to Princes’ Islands and staying for a few weeks to simply wind down and write.
+There are no cars allowed on these islands, so all-wheeled transportation is done by horse and buggy.
+If you do during the week, you’ll only find a handful of people, but on the weekends in the summer, many of the local Istanbul residents escape the city and come to the islands.
+I dream of going to the Princes’ Islands and staying for a few weeks to simply wind down and write.
 It would be a perfect place to write a novel and hide away for a bit while watching the twinkle of Istanbul in the distance.

 Things to do on Princes’ Islands